dr-leo/pandaSDMX/doc/usage.rst

 This section illustrates by a typical use case how to download and explore metadata.
 Assume we are looking for time-series on exchange rates.
 Our best guess is that the European Central Bank provides a relevant dataflow.
-We could google for the dataflow ID or browse through the ECB's website.
+We could google for the dataflow ID or browse the ECB's website.
 However, we choose to use SDMX metadata, namely category-schemes to get a complete overview of the dataflows the ECB provides.